Trisdoan/How-to-have-a-balanced-work-life/README.md

  ```
  <img src="images/physical health.png" width="600"/>

+1. Start from the left high corner, the graph shows that people, who are from 21 to 51 and more, share approximately same figure among male and female.
+2. Looke at the right high graph, it shows the relationship between daily steps and BMI index.
+It's obvious that the more you walk, more weight you lose.
+3. How about eating habit ? the last graph shows that consuming fruit and veggies also helps to lose weights.

 #### Healthy mind, indicating how well you embrace positive emotions

-'Flow' is defined as the mental state, in which you are fully immersed in performing an activity.

- You then experience a feeling of energized focus, full involvement, and enjoyment in the process of this activity.
+In the survey, 'Flow' is defined as the mental state, in which you are fully immersed in performing an activity.
+You then experience a feeling of energized focus, full involvement, and enjoyment in the process of this activity. __It was measure by how many hours you experience "flow"__

 ```python
 df3 = df.pivot_table(values='DAILY_STRESS', index=['AGE'], columns=['GENDER'], )